Deucrictibant for hereditary angioedema

 Common side effects of deucrictibant

-Side effects reported with deucrictibant during clinical testing were mild, and they included headache, nausea, vomiting, and fatigue.
+Side effects reported with deucrictibant during clinical testing were mild, and included headache, nausea, vomiting, and fatigue.

 Angioedema News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.